top of page

 21. Springboard for Travel

-Many students love to take advantage of the UK’s travel hubs, inexpensive travel fares, and proximity to other European countries by enjoying day trips around the UK and excursions to the continent.
-There are several major well-connected travel hubs throughout the UK, including international and regional airports, train stations, and bus stations.
-Inexpensive airfares, student deals, and frequent flights and trains mean you can finish class on Friday and be in amazing places like Amsterdam, Rome, or Marseille by dinner time!
-This springboard for travel is one of the attractions international students love most about studying in the UK.
+Many students love taking advantage of the UK’s travel hubs, affordable fares, and close proximity to other European countries by enjoying day trips around the UK and excursions to the continent.
+The UK boasts several major, well-connected travel hubs—including international and regional airports, train stations, and bus terminals.
+With inexpensive airfares, student discounts, and frequent flights and trains, you can finish class on a Friday and arrive in amazing places like Amsterdam, Rome, or Nice by dinner time!
+This convenient access to travel is one of the reasons international students love studying in the UK.

 22. Adventure of a Lifetime

-Attending university in the UK is very special and can be such an unforgettable and life-changing adventure.
-It affords unique and exciting opportunities only available to those who study and live in the UK.
-These distinctive student life experiences, special events, friendly communities, rich local culture, and unparalleled travel opportunities cannot be found anywhere else in the world.
-Studying and living in such a special place gives you amazing experiences, friendships, and memories you will treasure forever!
+Attending university in the UK is a truly special experience—an unforgettable and life-changing adventure.
+It offers unique and exciting opportunities that are only available to those who study and live in the UK.
+From distinctive student life experiences and vibrant local culture to special events, welcoming communities, and unparalleled travel opportunities, there’s nothing quite like it anywhere else in the world.
+Living and studying in such a remarkable place gives you experiences, friendships, and memories you’ll treasure forever!

 Image by Gregoire Jeanneau